Czino/inputs-outputs-functions/index.md

 When practicing permaculture the focus shifts from the individual design elements to designing their interconnections which will create healthy and sustainable systems.

-Thus, the idea for this website was born, our goal is to enhance the [[understanding of inputs and outputs within ecological design elements]].
+Thus, the idea for this website was born, our goal is to enhance the [[Understanding of inputs and outputs within ecological design elements|understanding of inputs and outputs within ecological design elements]].

 You can use this web page to discover links between elements in an ecological system.
 Use the search field to look for specific elements or start here: [[Human]].